lyuzlion/Tiny-Language-Model/README.md

 # Tiny Language Model 🚀

-Train small language models entirely from scratch using native PyTorch!
+Train tiny language models entirely from scratch using native PyTorch!

 ## Overview

-This open-source project provides a complete implementation for training small language models from the ground up. **All core algorithmic code has been rebuilt from scratch using native PyTorch**, with **no reliance on abstract interfaces provided by third-party libraries**.
+This open-source project provides a complete implementation for training tiny language models from the ground up. **Most core algorithmic code has been rebuilt from scratch using native PyTorch**.
 This represents not only a full-stage open-source recreation of large language models but also serves as an **introductory tutorial to LLM development**.

 ### Key Features

 ✨ **Pure PyTorch Implementation**: Every component is built from scratch using native PyTorch
 - Multi-head attention mechanism
-- Transformer blocks with layer normalization
+- Transformer blocks with RMSNorm
-- Positional encodings (sinusoidal and learned)
+- Positional encodings (RoPE)
 - Custom training loop and optimization

-🔤 **Built-in Tokenizers**: Two tokenization methods implemented from scratch
-- Character-level tokenizer
-- Byte Pair Encoding (BPE) tokenizer

 📚 **Complete Training Pipeline**:
 - Data loading and preprocessing